-We’re swapping rice with GRAIN Canadian grown golden quinoa in this crowd pleaser!
+We’re swapping rice with Flourist Canadian grown golden quinoa in this crowd pleaser!
 Fluffy quinoa is topped with rich and flavourful chicken tikka, and garnished with a generous dollop of refreshing raita to balance out the luscious flavours.

 Meanwhile, prepare raita.
-Wash and chop the cilantro.
-Wash and grate the cucumbers using a box grater.
-Place into a fine mesh sieve and press out as much liquid as possible.
-Combine cucumber, yogurt, half of the cilantro, and 1/2 tsp.
-(1 tsp. for 4 servings) of the remaining spice blend in a small bowl.
-Season with salt and set aside.
+Wash and chop cilantro.
+Wash and grate cucumbers using a box grater.
+Place grated cucumbers in a fine mesh sieve and press out as much liquid as possible.
+In a small bowl, combine cucumber, yogurt, half of the cilantro, and ½ tsp. of the (1 tsp. for 4 servings) remaining spice blend.
+Season with salt and set aside for Step 6.

 To serve, divide quinoa between serving plates.
-Top with chicken tikka, remaining cilantro and a dollop of raita.
+Top with chicken tikka, remaining cilantro, and a dollop of raita.
 Enjoy!